Stocks lose more ground on fears a recession may be looming - KESQ

 Altogether, many investors see Friday’s jobs data keeping the Fed on track to hike its overnight rate by three-quarters of a percentage point next month.
 It would be the fourth such increase, which is triple the usual amount, and bring the rate up to a range of 3.75% to 4%.
 It started the year at virtually zero.

-Crude oil, meanwhile, continued its sharp climb and is heading for its biggest weekly gain since March.
-Benchmark U.S. crude jumped 4.7% to settle at $92.64 per barrel.
+Crude oil, meanwhile, had its biggest weekly gain since March.
+Benchmark U.S. crude jumped 4.7% to settle at $92.64 per barrel Friday.
 Brent crude, the international standard, rose 3.7% to settle at $97.92.

 They’ve shot higher because big oil-producing countries have pledged to cut production in order to keep prices up.
 That should keep the pressure up on inflation, which is still near a four-decade high but hopefully moderating.